-Take extra care when using chemicals near the Reference 30k Booster.
+Extra care should be taken when using chemicals near the Reference 30k Booster.
 Spills into the case can create hazardous conditions and could damage the instrument.
 Turning the instrument off does not completely eliminate the hazard.

-Warning: Take precautions to prevent spillage of liquids into the Reference 30k Booster's chassis.
-Spills could damage the instrument and may create hazardous
+Warning Take precautions to prevent spillage of liquids into the Reference 30k Booster's chassis.
+Spills could damage the instrument and/or create hazardous conditions.

 If you do spill anything into the Reference 30k Booster chassis, unplug it from AC power immediately.
-Refer cleaning the instrument to a qualified service person, or contact Gamry Instruments.
+Refer cleaning the instrument to a qualified service person or contact Gamry Instruments.
 Do not replace the power until the instrument has been certified as safe.